Leonardo Lorandi

-Leonardo Lorandi (born 20 July 2000) is an Italian racing driver who was the 2018 Italian F4 vice-champion and last competed for JD Motorsport in the 2019 edition of the Formula Renault Eurocup.
+Leonardo Lorandi (born 20 July 2000) is an Italian former racing driver who was the 2018 Italian F4 vice-champion and last competed for JD Motorsport in the 2019 edition of the Formula Renault Eurocup.
 In 2019, he was part of the Renault Sport Academy.

-He is the younger brother of Alessio Lorandi, a racing driver who has reached the FIA Formula 2 Championship.
+Lorandi is the younger brother of Alessio Lorandi, a racing driver who has reached the FIA Formula 2 Championship.